 Elm was a pretty little town/village, but I was staying about an hour’s walk up the valley in Matt – I took the bus.

-Gasthaus Jagerstubli: CHF51 for a single room and breakfast.
-No wifi, no english spoken, takes card, bedding provided.
+Gasthaus Jagerstubli: CHF51 for a single room and breakfast, bedding provided.

 Day 3 – Matt – Braunwald

 I was going to take the bus back to Elm, but it carried on up to Ober Erbs so I stayed on.
 Thankfully the bus-load of families got off one stop before and must have been doing some day walks in the valley, for only me and a Swiss couple started on the path to Richetlipass.
 We leap-frogged each other as we each took breaks.